-By having an integrated CRM and ERP solution under the Microsoft banner, it will open more capabilities compared to using a different CRM solution with Business Central.
+By having an integrated CRM and ERP solution under the Microsoft banner, it will open more capabilities compared to using a different CRM solution with manufacturing in Business Central.
 This blog will help outline the benefits of implementing them as a cohesive system and what it can do to simplify and diversify your existing business practices.

 What is Dynamics 365 CRM?

 Microsoft Dynamics 365 CRM (Customer Relationship Management) focuses on streamlining administrative processes in your sales, marketing, and customer service applications.
 It allows businesses to close more deals effectively and improve customer relationships.

 Business Central is an ERP (Enterprise Resource Management) solution software that allows small and medium-sized organizations to automate and streamline their business processes.
 Business Central allows companies to manage all aspects of their business including finance, manufacturing, sales, supply chain, project management, and more.

 Benefits to Implementing Dynamics 365 CRM and Business Central Together

 With Dynamics 365 CRM, you can tailor the software to suit your needs.
 This makes tasks and functions easy to find, leading to better ease of use that can be modified based on your organization’s needs.